benjihan/zingzong/README.md

 musics. while that's not a problem for zingzong command line player where the user can pick the right files it can be more challenging to integrate with common media players.
-Furthermore both file formats are not very robust and lake a clear identifer.
+Furthermore both file formats are not very robust and lake a clear identifier.

-`voise.set` is sometime used as the default or last resort instrument file.
+`voice.set` is sometime used as the default or last resort instrument file.

  * Amiga archives
    1. `smp.` the Amiga default prefix for the instrument files (`.set`)